 Fast forward to the present day and it’s commonly used as a measure of health – but it shouldn’t be.
 From a fitness perspective, this simply doesn’t make sense because it doesn’t factor in muscle mass or bone density.
 A person who is lean and muscular but has big bones could have a very high BMI.
 And on the flip side, someone with a healthy BMI can be ‘skinny fat‘ and unhealthy.
-(Here’s a detailed article about its shortcomings, if you’re interested in more detail.)
+(Here’s a detailed article about its shortcomings, if you’re interested in more detail).

 In addition to giving a more accurate overall reading, it’s a great way to track fat loss in particular areas of the body.

-Body Types (aka Somatotypes)
+Body Types (AKA Somatotypes)

 Which body type you have is another important thing to understand.
 It can help you measure your success (as it changes), but most importantly, you can use to determine what’s possible for you, and the best way to get there.

-- Ectomorph – long and thin (think runner’s build)
+Long and thin (think runner’s build).

-- Mesomorph – wide shoulders, lean, and muscular.
+Wide shoulders, lean, and muscular.
 Generally have a small waist (but not as thin as an ectomorph).
 Naturally athletic, with strong metabolism.
 Michelle Obama would be an example.

-- Endomoph – stout, wide hipped, thick-necked.
+Stout, wide hipped, thick-necked.
 Typically have low metabolism and low energy, and need lots of sleep.
 Store fat easily.

 Most people are a combination of at least two types.
 It’s not always easy to tell what you are, especially if you’re a combo.
 A professional can figure this out using metrics such as wrist and ankle size, limb length, height, how easily you put on (and take off) extra weight, etc.

 If it’s not possible for you to be assessed by a professional – or simply if you’re curious! – here’s a pretty good calculator, which uses a series of questions to determine your body type.
-(It got mine right to a T).

-So why is it important to understand your body type?
 Because it helps dictate what’s possible for your body, and how to get there.
 Genetics play a huge role here – you’ll always have the bone frame, natural athletic ability, and natural resting metabolism you were born with – but you can do a lot to healthily manipulate your body type.